Fen-Shi/simulator/README.md

 - The simulation starts from 00:00 01.01.2018 and runs continuously, 1 h in real world = 1 s in simulator.
 - Patients are spawned based on working and non-working hours.
-- planned patient arrive during working hours with rate unif(0,1)
+- planned patient with Diagnosis 'A' and 'B' arrive during working hours with rate unif(0,1)
 - ER patient arrive throughout the day with rate exp(1)

 2. **Patient Admission:**